This document is intended to provide a detailed overview of the three main stages of a deployment with vSpace:

 • For Server 2012

-1.6 Review Host Scaling Guide to determine the type of hardware you need in relation to how many concurrent sessions are going to use.
+• This Host Scaling Guide will be very helpful to determine the type of hardware you need in relation to how many concurrent sessions are going to use:

 1.7 Confirm that the operating system you have chosen is compatible and supported.